nizzaneela/Programming_error_explanation/README.md

     return coalescent_timing_results
 ```

-This can be seen the files `coalData_parameterized.txt` in the data stored on [Zenodo](https://zenodo.org/records/6899613).
-For example, the first simulation run `0001` reaches 50,000 infections on day 39, when the tMRCA of active sampled infections is 0.000333 years (~3 hours), but the calculations continue until the end of the simulation, after another 61 days and 1.3 million infections, when only 710 sampled infections are still active and their tMRCA is 0.016277 years (~6 days).
+This can be seen in the files `coalData_parameterized.txt` in the published data stored on [Zenodo](https://zenodo.org/records/6899613).
+For example, the first simulation run `0001` reaches 50,000 infections on day 39, when the tMRCA of active sampled infections is 0.000333 years (~3 hours), but the calculations continue until the end of the simulation, after another 61 days and 1.3 million infections.
+By then, only 710 sampled infections are still active and their tMRCA is 0.016277 years (~6 days).

 ```
 time	coalescence time	total infected	currently infected	current samples